Skip to main content

 Automatic Documentation

 Each GPTScript tool is self-documented using the tool.gpt file.
-You can automatically generate documentation for your tools by visiting tools.gptscript.ai/<github repo url>.
+You can automatically generate documentation for your tools by visiting https://tools.gptscript.ai/<github repo url>.
 This documentation site allows others to easily search and explore the tools that have been created.

 You can add more information about how to use your tool by adding an examples directory to your repository and adding a collection of .gpt files that demonstrate how to use your tool.
 These examples will be automatically included in the documentation.